Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 I want you to run into your kitchen and get rid of all your harsh cleaners right now.
 They are harming you, me and the environment.
 My e-book has so much great information to help.

 Have you tried to DIY, it’s fun, easy and cheap?
 These simple, effective, homemade recipes with clean and disinfect your kitchen, safely!
-Here are 5 money-saving DIY recipes!

 Be Water Wise!

 One of the cheapest ways to go green in the kitchen is by installing a low-flow aerator.
 We tend to waste so much water when cooking and preparing foods, this simple step will save you water by regulating the flow but without changing the pressure.
+You can also use your kitchen more efficiently by being mindful of how you cook and use the stove.

 Run the dishwasher on a full load and let the dishes air dry.
 I just leave the door open slightly and they are dry within an hour.
 If you are purchasing a new appliance for the kitchen go with Energy Star certified, they typically use 50% less energy (and about $40/ year on bills), this will help reduce your monthly energy bill as well.